by Dr. Jeannie Thomason

 I am often berated for recommending a raw diet as being the very best for our carnivorous pets however, after all my research, education and the experience of feeding my own dogs a raw meaty bone diet for over 20 years now, I can have seen firsthand how much healthier and longer lived our pets can be if fed a species appropriate, fresh, raw meat and bones diet.
 All the nutrients are there – alive, naturally balanced and complete.
 Unlike Kibble that is all the same in the end – it still dead, processed, void of life or nutrition – no matter what great ingredients it may have or have not started out with.

-Before switching your pet to a raw diet, be informed and armed with the facts – set up an appointment for a consultation
+Before switching your pet to a raw diet, please be informed and armed with the facts – sign up an appointment for a consultation or check out our Total Wellness Program